monome/aleph/apps/bees/README-OP-DOCUMENTATION.md

 - TR0-TR3: trigger or gate outputs from the sequencer; [0,1].
 - CVA-CVB: continuous outputs. for map mode MUL by 8 for CV output.
 For waves, MUL by 15, then DIV by 2.

+# Proposed Operators:

+TODO: add these operators!

+# ECA
+An elementary (1d binary) cellular automaton

+# GRIDCOL
+a monome grid operator for direct column manipulation.
+## Inputs
+- X
+- COL
+## Outputs
+- X
+- COL

+# HIST2
+Stores a running list of the last 2 values input, provides the average.
+## Inputs
+- IN: the input.
+## Outputs
+- AVG: average of the last 2 values.
+- O0-1: O0 is the input, O1 the previous.

+# HIST8:
+output the last 8 values in a circular buffer (8 outputs) - think this is the same as currently implemented HISTORY

+# HIST16:
+output the last 16 values in a circular buffer (16 outputs)

+# HIST:
+should be renamed to MEAN or AVG. or maybe HISTX should also have mean/median outputs. or should be rolled into more general STATS op.